Bacoor Bay

 Bacoor Bay is a large inlet of southeastern Manila Bay, situated within the province of Cavite in the Philippines.

 Geography

-Bacoor Bay lies along the shoreline of southeastern Cavite Peninsula.
+Bacoor Bay lies along the shoreline of the southeastern Cavite Peninsula.

-Cavite City and Bacoor are along sections of its shore.
+Cavite City and Bacoor are located along its shore.
 The Governor Samonte Park View Promenade is a park along its northern shore in Cavite City.

 The bay serves as the inner anchorage of Cavite Naval Base.
-Cañacao Bay is on the northeast of the base and the eastern Cavite City peninsula, and north of Bacoor Bay.
+Cañacao Bay is northeast of the base and the eastern Cavite City peninsula and north of Bacoor Bay.